“Why is my poop green?”

-Other times, certain illnesses can turn your stool a different color.
-For example:
+Other times, certain illnesses can turn your stool a different color

 While one stool that’s a strange color may not be a cause for concern, a pattern—especially if you know the color is not related to eating too much of a certain color of food—may mean you need to visit a doctor.
 Persistent black stools (two days or more) or more than one maroon or bright red stool mean you need to see a physician immediately.

 “It’s an old saying: What goes in must come out,” Rao said.
 “In most cases, the color of your stool is simply related to something you’ve eaten.
 But certain colors like black and red can be alarm signs that you shouldn’t ignore, particularly if you are also experiencing other symptoms such as pain or dizziness.”